 Japanese Nakiri knife is designed for cutting vegetables.
 It features a thin and wide blade and squared off tips.
 Its double bevel makes it perfect for both left and right-handed use.
 Thanks to its sharp straight blade, Nakiri can cut through long items (think eggplants, carrots) with ease as well as make super thin precise slices out of cucumber, bitter gourd, tomatoes and the likes.
 It is also a great tool for cutting into very hard skinned produce like pumpkins and squash.

 An indispensable knife for any veggie lover.
-This Nakiri knife is as unique/special and everlasting as the memories you will create using it.
+This Sakai Kyuba 16cm Nakiri knife is as unique and everlasting as the memories you will create using it.

-The blade in this Japanese Santoku knife is designed to make cooking more enjoyable as cutting through produce will become an effortless task.
+The blade in is designed to make cooking more enjoyable as cutting through produce will become an effortless task.

 The blade is handcrafted by skilled Japanese blacksmiths in Sakai, Japan with premium Japanese VG10 stainless steel.
 VG10 is a stainless steel with a high carbon content, making it harder than most stainless steel types.
 With VG10, you get the hardness of a carbon steel but the corrosion resistance of stainless.
 Hence, VG10 steel offers an excellent balance between toughness, durability, and a razor sharpness.